FloatingComet62/dotfiles/README.md

 ## Docs

 ### Features
-- Ly Display Manager for login
+- ly Display Manager for login
 - hyprland as desktop environment
+- tmux for terminal sessions
 - foot as terminal
 - waybar for top bar
 - hyprsunset for nightlight